 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
 Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂

-You can read about the book on the publisher’s Website by following this LINK</a> or by going to the Goodreads page for the title <a href=”https://www.goodreads.com/book/show/522525.Mistakes_Were_Made_But_Not_by_Me_”>HERE.
+You can read about the book by going to the primary website for the title HERE.

 If you prefer, though, here is a brief synopsis of the title from the same –

 “The New Jim Crow is a stunning account of the rebirth of a caste-like system in the United States, one that has resulted in millions of African Americans locked behind bars and then relegated to a permanent second-class status—denied the very rights supposedly won in the Civil Rights Movement.
 Since its publication in 2010, the book has appeared on the New York Times bestseller list for more than a year; been dubbed the “secular bible of a new social movement” by numerous commentators, including Cornel West; and has led to consciousness-raising efforts in universities, churches, community centers, re-entry centers, and prisons nationwide.
 The New Jim Crow tells a truth our nation has been reluctant to face.